OgarProject/Ogar/README.md

 Please note that on some systems, you may have to run the process as root or otherwise elevate your privileges to allow the process to listen on the needed ports.

-Once the server is running, you can connect (locally) simply type "agar.io?127.0.0.1:443" into your browser's address bar.
+Once the server is running, you can connect (locally) by typing "agar.io?127.0.0.1:443" into your browser's address bar.
 No client side mods are needed to connect.

 ## Configuring Ogar
 Use gameserver.ini to modify Ogar's configurations field.
 Playerbots are currently basic and for testing purposes.
 To use them, change "serverBots" to a value higher than zero in the configuration file.